Routine food business inspections and complaints-based inspections are performed by Public Health Officers from the Health Protection Service.

 A signed copy of the inspection report is emailed to you after the inspection.

-Food safety breaches identified during the inspection require fixing within a certain timeframe.
-Critical food safety breaches may issue a Prohibition Order that requires you to close your business until it’s deemed safe.
+Food safety breaches identified during the inspection must be fixed within a certain timeframe.
+For critical food safety breaches, a business may be issued a Prohibition Order that requires the business to be closed until it is deemed safe.